-On August 28, 2018, Broward County residents approved a referendum to increase the local millage by 1⁄2 mil for a period of four years, beginning in the 2019-20 school year.
+On August 28, 2018, Broward County residents approved a referendum to increase the local millage by $\frac{1}{2}$ mil for a period of four years, beginning in the 2019-20 school year.
 Although the referendum proceeds are primarily for teacher and school staff compensation, up to 20 percent of the funds are designated for school safety.
-These funds will serve to increase the number of safe-school officers (SSOs) on school campuses to achieve a ratio of one safe-school officer for every 1,000 students in a school and standardize the quantity and layers of security staff at schools.
+These funds will serve to increase the number of SSOs on school campuses to achieve a ratio of one SSO for every 1,000 students in a school and standardize the quantity and layers of security staff at schools.

-For 2019-20, an estimated 46 additional School Guardians, along with 413 Campus Monitors and 55 Security Specialist will be added to ensure every school in the District is assigned a safe-school officer (SSO).
+For 2019-20, an estimated 46 additional school guardians, along with 413 campus monitors and 55 security specialists will be added to ensure every school in the District is assigned a SSO.
 The estimated additional cost is \$20.7 million.
-An additional 8 percent of the referendum funds will pay for additional guidance counselors, social workers and behavior specialists.
+An additional eight percent of the referendum funds will pay for additional guidance counselors, social workers and behavior specialists.

-Senate Bill (SB) 7030 provides schools districts options to implement the requirement for at least one safe-school officer (SSO) at each public school facility.
+SB 7030 provides school districts options to implement the requirement for at least one SSO at each public school facility.
 The legislation includes four SSO options:

 - 1. School Resource Officer

-- School Safety Officer, law enforcement employed by district
+- 2. School Safety Officer, law enforcement employed by district

 - 3. School Guardian

 - 4. School Security Guard

-BCPS's preference was to expand the District's School Resource Officer (SRO) Program.
-However, it became necessary to participate in the guardian program to ensure a safe-school officer (SSO) at every campus.
-In 2018-19, 47 School Guardians have successfully completed all facets of training, and have been assigned to school campuses.
+BCPS's preference was to expand the District's SRO Program.
+However, it became necessary to participate in the guardian program to ensure a SSO at every campus.
+In 2018-19, 47 school guardians have successfully completed all facets of training, and have been assigned to school campuses.